Are HOS Apps FMCSA-Compliant?

 - Plans that can be customized to suit fleets of any size, no matter how big or small

 - Flexibility to change plans in order to meet an organization’s changing needs over time

 What Other Features Does HOS247 Offer to Improve Your Operations in Addition to Electronic HOS App?

 HOS247 knows what drivers and fleets need in order to be compliant, as well as to do their jobs safely and efficiently.
 Those features include:

-- IFTA mileage and fuel reporting—The app’s automated reporting of fuel and mileage eliminates the need to manually collect fuel receipts and track mileage.
+- IFTA mileage reporting — the app’s automated reporting of mileage eliminates the need to manually track state miles.
 This, in turn, eliminates the risk of human error.

 How to Install the HOS247 ELD

-Downloading and installing a HOS247 ELD is practically effortless.
+Downloading and installing the HOS247 ELD is practically effortless.
 Before you install the ELD or set up the app: